MiffOttah/binstrings/README.md

     var myString = builder.ToBinString();
     Console.WriteLine(myString.ToString(Encoding.ASCII));

-I still need to wirte more expansive docs, but `BinStringTests.cs` and the XML comments in the source files should give examples of usage.
+I still need to write more in-depth docs, but `BinStringTests.cs` and the XML comments in the source files should give examples of usage.

 # Installation